- Editor: Richard Chizmar & Matt Schwartz

 • Trade Hardcover Edition bound in full-cloth with full-color dust jacket artwork ($40)

-• Hardcover Limited Edition bound in a fine material and limited to 350 signed and numbered copies ($75)
+• Hardcover Limited Edition bound in a fine material and limited to 350 signed and numbered copies, housed in a cloth slipcase ($75)

-• Deluxe Hardcover Lettered Edition of 26 signed and hand-lettered copies bound in leather, Smyth sewn with a satin ribbon page marker, raised hubs on the spine, custom gilded page edges dipped by hand, a full-color signature sheet, and featuring unique full color endpapers not appearing in any other edition ($200)
+• Deluxe Hardcover Lettered Edition of 26 signed and hand-lettered copies bound in leather, Smyth sewn with a satin ribbon page marker, featuring unique full color endpapers not appearing in any other edition, and housed in a custom-made traycase ($200)

 Visit our official production update page for the latest news and updates about this and our other forthcoming projects.